arabellas-craft/arabellas-craft.github.io/_posts/2024-04-28-9-tips-for-new-tarot-readers.md

 ## 7. Settle into a short routine before you read

 A routine gets your question clear and your mind on the cards.
 Clear the table, shuffle a set number of times, and say your question out loud or write it at the top of the page.
 Some people light a candle.
 Others take a few slow breaths.
-There's a longer checklist in [6 tips to prepare for your tarot reading](/6-Tips-to-Prepare-for-Your-Tarot-Card-Reading/).

 Spend most of your prep time on the question.
 Open questions get fuller answers, and there are [four guidelines for asking better tarot questions](/good-questions-for-tarot-readings/) if you get stuck.
 Tarot is bad at yes or no questions, so if that's what you're asking, [try a method built for them](/yes-or-no-tarot).